I will admit it: I am truly awful at packing. It’s the sort of thing that should take minutes but it just takes me hours.

 So, if you find packing an issue, this little guide might help.

 To make things lighter, I also tend to save bottles that are almost finished to take in my go bag.
-It contains these items as a base and then I build on it depending on whether I’m travelling to somewhere hot or where sanitation might be an issue.

 - Moisturiser – which doubles as a make-up remover for me

 - Toothbrush and toothpaste

 - Conditioner – because the ones in hotels are never any good but shampoos are generally OK

 You may have noticed that I don’t have any make up in this kit – that’s because I always pack it on the day.